 How do computers work?
 To show elementary students the various components that go into computer science, we introduce them to elementary coding curriculum, algorithms and programming, and computer hardware components.
 Students have the opportunity to dismantle old computers to identify different pieces of hardware.

-They also have scheduled time in the Innovation Lab to work through beginner coding courses through interactive platforms like Code.org.
+They also have scheduled time in the STEAM Innovation Lab to work through beginner coding courses through interactive platforms like Code.org.
 Through group work and individual exercises, students get excited about coding and even participate in nationwide movements like the Hour of Code week.

-One of students’ favorite hands-on activities that introduces the programming concept of looping is an unplugged dance activity.
+One of students’ favorite hands-on STEAM activities that introduces the programming concept of looping is an unplugged dance activity.
 Students form pairs and create a dance by coming up with a sequence of steps (an algorithm).
 They’ll perform the steps of the dance in front of the class, which helps make connections to inputting algorithms into a computer program that would eventually be coded to complete the algorithm, or dance steps, automatically.

 Tip: Find free online resources that offer unplugged activities, videos, and interactive coding platforms that students can work on individually and in groups.